Landing Page Bounce Rate: 7 Top Issues and How to Fix Them

 To fix this issue, double-check your ad and landing page and make sure they align closely.
 They should cover the same topic, and the landing page should provide the user with the offer the ad text leads them to expect.

-It’s also helpful to use the same or a similar headline, colors, design, or imagery in your ad and landing page.
+It’s also helpful to use the same or similar headline, colors, design, or imagery in your ad and landing page.
 These parallels can assure users they’re in the right place.

 2. Too much effort required from users